 These ingredients work like a plug by constricting and stopping up sweat glands.
 If applied daily, your child may stop sweating completely or only sweat a small amount.

-While aluminum-based deodorants are effective against sweat, it has been suggested that aluminum and other ingredients founds in antiperspirants (parabens and propylene glycol) have been linked to an increased risk of some medical problems.
+While aluminum-based antiperspirants are effective against sweat, it’s been suggested that aluminum and other ingredients founds in antiperspirants (parabens and propylene glycol) might be linked to an increased risk of some medical problems.

-However, studies have not shown that applying these substances to the skin causes an increased risk of any disease.
+However, studies haven’t shown that applying these substances to the skin causes an increased risk of any disease.

-If you are concerned about these ingredients, you can skip the antiperspirant and choose a gentle deodorant for your child or teen.
+If you’re concerned about these ingredients, you can skip the antiperspirant and choose a gentle deodorant for your child or teen.

-If you need a product to mask your child’s body odor, and you prefer a product that doesn’t contain aluminum, parabens, or other toxic ingredients, there are many natural deodorants for kids.
+If you need a product to mask your child’s body odor, and you prefer a product that doesn’t contain aluminum, parabens, or other similar ingredients, there are many natural deodorants for kids.

 Here are some options:

 Since deodorants don’t contain ingredients that stop perspiration, these products only control your child’s body odor, not sweating.
 The good news is that young children don’t usually sweat a lot.

 Understand that children respond differently to natural products.